Shibanisri-E25FA042/Python-for-data-Analysis-with-Ai-Assistance-Skill-Verse/README.md

 PROJECT DESCRIPTION:

-        I learned python for data analysis using two datasets: superstore datasets and Airline datassets.I learned how to load data, clean data, find missing values, and analyze data using Pandas, NumPy, Seaborn, and Matplotlib.
-I also learned to create charts like bar charts, line charts, pie charts, histograms, boxplots, and heatmaps using Python.Working with these datasets helped me understand how to find useful information from data and improve my data analysis and visualization skills.
+        I learned python for data analysis using two datasets: superstore datasets and Airline datasets.
+I learned how to load, clean data, find missing values, and analyze data using pandas,numpy,seaborn,and matplotlib.
+I also learned to create charts like bar charts, line charts, pie charts, histograms,boxplots,and heatmaps using python. working with these datasets helped me understand how to find useful information from data and improve my data analysis and visualization skills.